JUSHIN1/trucon/health-posts.md

 ##### Your mental health journey is unique.
 Be patient and kind to yourself.
 ___
-title: WALKING BAREFOOT (GROUNDING)
-date: 2026-01-20
-image: pics/grounding.jpg
-video:
-category: Complementary medicine

-Walking barefoot is one way of connecting with our mother, earth.
-What happens when you distance yourself from your mother?

-We have separated ourselves from the earth, yet it births US.
-When was the last time you walked barefoot on grass or bare soil?
-We are so "civilized" to an extent where people own indoor shoes to walk on the tiles, terrazo, and those beautiful carpets.
-Here are a few benefits of grounding;
-◆Neutralize the radicles in your body(Just like birds do on electric wires in the morning)

-◆Mood control(stress and depression)

-◆Improved coordination and balance( Especially in children)

-◆Betters digestion, etc.

-At least once a week, on grass or bare soil, ground for a minimum of 30 minutes.
-For the children, let them always play barefoot.

-If you are in a bad mood, go for a walk.
-If you are still in a bad mood, for another walk. —Hippocrates

-____
 title: 10 Foods That Boost Your Immune System
 date: 2026-01-20
 image: pics/fruits.jpg